All Episodes

 That's the official explanation.

-But uh as it turned out the high-up gun traffickers were already known to the FBI and the DEA and the other federal acronyms, and in fact some of them were already on the payroll as paid informants of the other acronyms.
+But as it turned out, the high-up gun traffickers were already known to the FBI and the DEA and the other federal acronyms.

 There's a wonderful way it was put in an Investors Business Daily editorial.

-The evidence suggests that Border Patrol agent Terry's death was financed by the President's stimulus package with the full knowledge and support of Attorney General Holder.
+The evidence suggests that Border Patrol Agent Terry's death was financed by the President's stimulus package with the full knowledge and support of Attorney General Holder.

-You think Eric Holder's gonna be hauled up to account uh the way uh Rupert Murdoch's being put through the paces in in the House of uh in the House Ooh no, because he's not a big scary businessman, so he doesn't have to be accountable.
+You think Eric Holder's going to be hauled up to account the way Rupert Murdoch's being put through the paces in the House of House?

-He can run guns to the Mexican drug cartels, and if you don't care about Mexican drug cartels gunning down American border patrol agencies with stimulus funded weaponry, uh what about all the Mexican civilians, the Mexican drug cartels?
+And if you don't care about Mexican drug cartels gunning down American Border Patrol agencies with stimulus funded weaponry, what about all the Mexican civilians, the Mexican drug cartels?

-But we don't have to worry.
+That's great news, but we don't have to worry.

-No, sir, no, sir.
+No, sir, no sir.

-I'm always interested to see what liberals will defend.
+I'm always interested to see what Liberals will defend.

-The reason violent sex fantasies came up comically, by the way, is because both Michelle Buckman and Rick Samtorum have been publicly brutal and hateful about homosexuals.
+The reason violent sex fantasies came up comically, by the way, is because both Michelle Buckman and Rick Sam Torum have been publicly brutal and hateful about homosexuals.

 So this was a comic way of getting at them.

-Oh great.
+Oh, great.

 Is that really true, Gary?